git-ecosystem/git-credential-manager/docs/architecture.md

 +--------------------------------------+  +------------------------------------+
 ```

-Git Credential Manager Core (GCM Core) is built to be Git host and platform/OS
+Git Credential Manager (GCM) is built to be Git host and platform/OS
 agonstic.
 Most of the shared logic (command execution, the abstract platform
 subsystems, etc) can be found in the `Core` class
 library (C#).
 The library targets .NET Standard as well as .NET Framework.